Congratulations!! You will be soon able to schedule to get your braces off.

 2. Slipcover or Clear Retainer: Clear plastic that covers all the surfaces of the teeth.
 It is the most esthetic and easiest to talk with.
 It is the least durable and will HAVE to be replaced every one to two years to maintain the teeth in the proper position or if any type of dental work is done.

-3. Bonded Retainer: A small wire glued onto the back of the teeth.
-It is the most reliable since it is in place all the time.
+*Bonded Retainer: A small wire glued onto the back of the lower teeth.
 It requires extra time and care to keep the teeth clean with brushing and flossing.
-This retainer cannot usually be placed on the top teeth due to the bite.
 It also can become broken when eating hard, sticky foods, vigorous flossing, biting fingernails, or chewing ice.
 It may have to be repaired or replaced based on patient habits.
+For every needed repair, there is a charge. *This choice is only provided by direction of the doctor.
+This is not a standard choice given to every patient.

 Future Fees: The cost of your initial retainers are included in your treatment fee.
 This also includes at least one year of follow up visits after the braces are removed.
 There will be a fee for lost or broken retainers.
 After one year there will be an appointment fee to continue following retainer wear, unless a special circumstance requires the doctor to follow care longer.
-There is no cost to repair a lower bonded retainer in the first 3 months.
 If repeated repair is required, then the bonded retainer will be removed and replaced with a removable retainer.
 There will be a fee for these procedures.